 VantageScore® Model vs. FICO® Model

 Just like every other industry, the financial services sector continually evolves.
-Whether it be automated teller machines (ATMs) in 1969, internet banking in 1983, or chipped smart debit and credit cards in 2015, banking technology and services constantly seek to identify better ways to serve members/customer.
-Personal credit scoring is no exception to this.
+Whether it be automated teller machines (ATMs) in 1969, internet banking in 1983, or chipped smart debit and credit cards in 2015, banking technology and services constantly seek better ways to serve members and customers.
+Personal credit scoring is no exception.

 Seeking Consistency | Developing the VantageScore model

 The three major credit bureaus -- Equifax, Experian and TransUnion -- determined that creating a single credit scoring model that would be consistent among all three credit bureaus would not only make it easier for financial institutions to make intelligent lending decisions, but would also generate credit scores for millions of consumers who were previously unscoreable.
 Prior to the development of VantageScore in 2006, each of the three bureaus used their own credit scoring model, leading to differences in credit scores even for the same credit report.
 VantageScore 3.0, the current model, was created in 2016.

 Similar, but Different | How VantageScore 3.0 differs from FICO 8

 While VantageScore 3.0 and FICO 8 share a fair amount of similarity, four slight differences exist between the two models.

 Length of required credit history.
 In order to generate a FICO Score, a consumer must have one or more credit accounts open for a minimum of six months and at least one account that has reported to the credit bureaus within the past six months.
 Conversely, VantageScore can utilize credit data from just a single month's history and with one account having reported within the prior 24 months.
 This means the VantageScore model is more likely to be able to score individuals who are new to credit and/or use it less frequently.